gsha22/term-project/termProject/doodle jump/readme.txt

 This game is called 112 Jump, and it is based on the famous mobile game Doodle Jump.
 It is very similar to the real game because it is a vertical jumper that utilizes physics and player movement to reach the highest possible height.
-The player can use the "a" and "d" key to move left and right respectively, and the Space bar to shoot enemies.
-The goal is to just jump as high as you can!
 Once you finish, you can enter your name and see if you're on the top 10 leaderboard!

+Controls:
+    "a" to move left
+    "d" to move right
+    "Space bar" to shoot

+Set Up:

 To run the game, use the ctrl+b shortcut in the file "main.py."

-No need to set any extra things up!
+To get the best gameplay, you'll have to change some settings on your computer to have the best sideways movement.
+Don't worry though, it isn't anything drastic.
+This is needed because Keypressed spams the key pressed and will freeze the program if we don't change some settings beforehand.

+For windows:
+> type in "Keyboard" into the bottom left search.
+Then put "Repeat delay" all the way to Long, and then put "Repeat rate" all the way to slow.

+For macOS:
+> Choose the apple menu then go to system settings, then click Keyboard.
+Drag the "Delay until repeat" to the longest possible, and then draw the "Key repeat rate" to as slow as possible as well.

 For this game, I had to install Pillow for the imaging library, and Pygame for the sound effects.